Gemma Galgani: Mystical experiences

-Stigmata
+Stigmata and medical examinations

-Galgani is said to have experienced stigmata on 8 June 1899, the eve of the feast of the Sacred Heart.
+Gemma Galgani is said to have experienced stigmata on 8 June 1899, the eve of the feast of the Sacred Heart.
 She wrote:

 I felt an inward sorrow for my sins, but so intense that I have never felt the like again ...
 My will made me detest them all, and promise willingly to suffer everything as expiation for them.
 Then the thoughts crowded thickly within me, and they were thoughts of sorrow, love, fear, hope and comfort.

-In her subsequent rapture, Gemma saw her guardian angel in the company of the Virgin Mary:
+In her subsequent rapture, she saw her guardian angel in the company of the Virgin Mary:

 The Blessed Virgin Mary opened her mantle and covered me with it.
 At that very moment, Jesus appeared with his wounds all open; blood was not flowing from them, but flames of fire which in one moment came and touched my hands, feet and heart.
 I felt I was dying, and should have fallen down but for my Mother (Blessed Virgin Mary) who supported me and kept me under her mantle.
 Thus I remained for several hours.
 Then my Mother kissed my forehead, the vision disappeared and I found myself on my knees; but I still had a keen pain in my hands, feet and heart.
 I got up to get into bed and saw that blood was coming from the places where I had the pain.
 I covered them as well as I could and then, helped by my guardian angel, got into bed.

 The physician Pietro Pfanner, who had known Galgani since her childhood, examined her stigmata.
-In his opinion, the marks were signs of hysterical behaviour, and he suspected Gemma may have suffered from a form of neurosis.
+In his opinion, the marks were signs of hysterical behaviour, and he suspected Galgani may have suffered from a form of neurosis.
 Pfanner examined Galgani and noted spots of blood on the palms of her hands, but when he ordered the blood be wiped off with a wet towel, there was no wound.
 He concluded the phenomenon to be self-inflicted.
 On another occasion, Galgani's foster mother Cecilia Giannini observed a sewing needle on the floor next to her.
+Psychologist Donovan Rawcliffe argued that Galgani's stigmata were "self-inflicted wounds of a major hysteric".

+By contrast, several persons from Galgani's immediate circle attested to the presence of continuous wounds that fully pierced her palms: her spiritual director Germano Ruoppolo, the later Archbishop Pietro Paolo Moreschini, as well as several members of the Giannini family, in whose house Galgani had lived since 1900 - among them Matteo and Giustina Giannini, and in particular the unmarried Cecilia Giannini, who stood by Galgani like a foster mother.